Kausan18/role-wise-finance-buddy/README.md

 - If the IBM Granite env vars are present, the function will send the chat request to the IBM endpoint and proxy the streaming response to the frontend.
 - If IBM vars are not configured, the function falls back to the existing Lovable AI gateway (`LOVABLE_API_KEY`).

-Notes and next steps:
-- IBM's API payload shape may vary across deployments.
-The function sends a chat-like payload with `model`, `messages`, and `stream: true`.
-If your Granite deployment expects a different body shape, update `supabase/functions/finance-chat/index.ts` accordingly.
-- Make sure your IBM endpoint supports streaming if you want incremental assistant responses in the UI.
-- Add the IBM keys to your deployment environment (Supabase secret/config) or local `.env` used when running the function locally.

-If you'd like, I can:
-- adapt the request payload to a specific IBM Granite example from your IBM cloud account,
-- add validation and feature-flagging to toggle providers from the frontend,
-- or implement a small test harness that exercises the function against a mock IBM endpoint.